 A: Go to a trusted local jewelry store in your area known for having knowledgeable sales staff.
 They'll size your finger free of charge--I swear, this isn't strange to do at all!
 All jewelry stores across the country will help you for free, without even needing to pretend to want to buy anything there.
 Try to go on a day when you feel most "normal" in size.
 Our fingers fluctuate a lot from hour to hour, day to day, and season to season.
 Some people's fingers will change an entire size from winter to summer, while other people's may not differ too noticeably.
 Avoid getting sized right after a workout, or on a sweltering hot day, or right after waking up (all of which will cause swollen fingers).
 Alternately, if it's snowing and freezing outside, you'll want to try to warm up your body enough that your fingers aren't unusually small when being sized.
 Our bodies are moving, fluctuating things, but a metal ring stays the same.
 The goal is to select a size that fits the best most of the time.
 Try to figure out your average size by going on an average day.

 Also, be sure the sizers the jewelry store uses are the same width and shape as the ring you plan to purchase.
 For example, a narrow 1.5mm wide sizing band will feel much looser than a 5mm wide band of the same finger size.
 The wider the ring, the more skin it must displace, and therefore the tighter it will feel.
 This is also true if you plan on wearing multiple stackable rings on a finger, or a wedding and engagement ring next to each other.
 They'll act and feel like one wider ring, so you may need to order a slightly larger size for each.
 Make sure the sales staff knows how wide the actual ring(s) is you plan to order.
 They can compensate for the width by using a sizing band of the appropriate size, or stacking multiple thin bands to simulate stackables.
-For example, if you're purchasing one of my narrower Twig Bands, you'll want to try on a 2mm wide, comfort-fit sizing band.
-(That's the same width and interior shape as my Twig Band.)
-You can even call the store (or a couple stores) ahead of time to see if they have sizers of that width/shape.
-If no one has that exact size/shape of sizers, a knowledgeable staff can still help you determine what size to order based off the information you give them about the ring you plan to purchase, and how their bands fit you.
+For example, if you're purchasing one of my halo style rings, you'll want to try on a 2mm wide sizing band.
+(That's the same width as the shank of my halo rings.)
+You can even call the store (or a couple stores) ahead of time to see if they have sizers of that same 2mm width.
+If no one has that exact width of sizers, a knowledgeable staff can still help you determine what size to order based off the information you give them about the ring you plan to purchase, and how their bands fit you.

 It's absolutely crucial that you find out your correct size before ordering.
 Many styles cannot be resized, or will cost extra to be sized again.
 It is your responsibility to determine your correct size.
 If you're concerned about which size to order for a particular style, I am happy to advise you.
 Just write me with your inquiry.